David Foxon: Early life and education

 Born in Devon on 9 January 1923, Foxon was the son of a Methodist minister from a family of weavers.
 He studied at Kingswood School before winning a scholarship to read classics at Magdalen College, Oxford.
 But, with the outbreak of the Second World War his move to Oxford was interrupted and the headmaster at his school, A. B. Sackett, recommended him to the Government Code and Cypher School.
 Foxon served in a civilian capacity as a code breaker at Bletchley Park from 1942 to 1944, when he was transferred to Ceylon.
 After demobilisation, he resumed his studies at Oxford in 1946, reading English; C. S. Lewis was one of his tutors.
 Graduating with a BA in 1948, he initially began studying towards the BLitt, but opted to join HM Civil Service.

 Career, research, honours and retirement

 Foxon's civil service career began with a short period in the Ministry of Town and Country Planning, but in 1950 he was appointed an assistant keeper of printed books at the British Museum Library.
 Remaining there until 1965, he was then a professor of English at Queen's University in Ontario from 1965 to 1967, and then a Guggenheim Fellow for the 1967–68 year.
-Foxon moved to the University of Oxford in 1968 to be the Reader in Textual Criticism (succeeding Alice Walker) and a fellow of Wadham College.
+Foxon moved to the University of Oxford in 1968 to be the Reader in Textual Criticism and a fellow of Wadham College.
 He remained there until retirement in 1982; Foxon was eventually succeeded, in 1986, by Donald McKenzie.

+In an obituary in Studies in Bibliography, James McLaverty described Foxon as "perhaps the most distinguished British bibliographer of the second half of the twentieth century."
+His English Verse, 1701–1750: A Catalogue of Separately Printed Poems with Notes on Contemporary Collected Editions (1975) was ground-breaking.